DylanKojiCheslin/propitious-logic/README.md

 p AND q

 ## Features
-the library should be able to take a propositional statement return a truth table tell if the statement is boolean satisfiable
+the library should be able to parse a propositional statement parsing with dmaevsky/rd-parse -if they add a license return a truth table tell if the statement is boolean satisfiable